maion308/library_sql/readme.md

 ```bash
 $ psql -d library < schema.sql
 ```
-> This command is also run from your Bash prompt -- not inside `psql`
+> This command is also run from your terminal -- not inside `psql`

 ## Loading A Seed File